 What Is Culture?

 We’ve all heard of culture but do we really know what it is?
 This session takes a look at defining culture and some of its various forms.
-The session then segues into a look at stereotypes before concluding with a discussion of individual and organizational attitudes.
+The session then segues into a look at stereotypes before concluding with a discussion of individual and organisational attitudes.

 Communications can be tricky even within one’s own culture, not to mention across cultures.
 This session deals with communications under the lens of high and low context cultures while also tackling various forms of body language and other types of communication skills.
 The session wraps up with a look at handling miscommunication through a case study.